 In Italy, thirteen people were killed on Tuesday (10 July) when two high speed trains collided south of Naples.

-In Italy, thirteen people were killed on Tuesday (10 July) when two high speed trains collided south of Naples. the trains were carrying commuters between two towns at the time of the collision.
+Background: In Italy, thirteen people were killed on Tuesday (10 July) when two high speed trains collided south of Naples. the trains were carrying commuters between two towns at the time of the collision.

 SYNOPSIS; The trains were travelling on the Circum-Vesuviano Railway which serves the Naples area.
 The crash occurred between the stations of Cercola and Pollena Trocchia.
 The impact of the crash caused one train to ride up over the other, trapping many people.
 Oxy-acetylene torches had to be used in the rescue operation.